CrazyTim/spin-wheel/README.md

 `rotationResistance`        | `-35`                       | *
 `rotationSpeed`             | `0`                         | *

 * = See method description above.
 Do not set this property directly.
-Use it's equivalent `set` method instead.
+Use the equivalent `set` method instead.

 ## Properties for items